 How far in advance do I need to schedule?

-My schedule often books 60–90 days in advance, and sometimes as far as 4–5 months ahead.
-So the more lead time the better in terms of coordinating schedules and airplanes.
+My schedule often books 30-60 days in advance, occasionally more.
+So the more lead time the better to coordinate schedules and airplanes.

 Will I get airsick?

-A common question; however, the reality is that very few pilots actually get airsick.
-Most pilots are usually just fine physiologically.
+A common question.
+The reality, though, is that very few pilots actually get airsick.
+Most are usually just fine physiologically.
 In any event, we’ll train at your pace — you call the shots in terms of how far to go on each flight.

 If you have a particularly sensitive stomach, consider the following: eat in moderation before flying, drink plenty of fluids throughout the day, and look into one of the various “relief” products on the market (patch, wrist band, etc.).
 Ginger also seems to have a calming effect (sipping ginger ale or nibbling on raw ginger before and after flying often helps).